saddington/yen-handbook/README.md

 ## Our Team

 We are a distributed-first, async team with a mix of full-time & part-time folks from all around the world!
-We are committed to creating a "safe" and "default" environment for team.
+Diversity of thought, expression, and experience is something we specifically look for when selecting future team members.

 ![](https://pbs.twimg.com/media/Ep8r2OQUUAA-bsR?format=jpg)
 [We love building](https://twitter.com/yenFTW/status/1341839785107673089) for our `yenizens`!